microsoft/dotnet/Documentation/compatibility/GetECDsaPublicKey-correctly-handles-brainpool-curves.md

 NotPlanned

 ### Change Description
-Starting with the .NET Framework 4.8, the `System.Security.Cryptography.X509Certificates.ECDsaCertificateExtensions.GetECDsaPublicKey(this System.Security.Cryptography.X509Certificates.X509Certificate2 certificate)` will now correctly handle Brainpool elliptic curves.
+Starting with .NET Framework 4.8, the <xref:System.Security.Cryptography.X509Certificates.ECDsaCertificateExtensions.GetECDsaPublicKey%2A?displayProperty=nameWithtype> method correctly handles all named curves supported by the OS, including the Brainpool elliptic curves.

 ### Recommended Action
 If you encounter compatibility issues with this change on the .NET Framework 4.8 or a later version, you can opt-out of it by adding the following line to the <runtime> section of the app.config file: